 In Victoria Falls, Zimbabwe, the baboons are very aggressive and not afraid of humans.
 They’ll walk right through open windows into stores.
 They’ll snatch your grocery bags as you walk on the street.
 And they’ll walk right past you on the sidewalk just a few feet away.
 It was a little unnerving walking past them so closely because they are dangerous, but they left us alone.

 30 Seeing elephants up close from a mokoro

 In the Okavango Delta, you can ride in a traditional mokoro canoe.
 As our guides led us through some of the area’s narrow waterways at sunset, we discovered a group of elephants just ahead of us.
 They stopped to drink water, then moved on without even acknowledging our presence.
 What a cool encounter at close range!

 The ostrich might be my favorite African animal.
 Everything about them is so bizarre, from their appearance to their behavior.
 Seeing ostriches was always a thrill.
 Here we see a male (darker feathers) with two females at a water hole.
 And a bonus photo of a male strutting his stuff.
 The females are more blandly-colored to help them better camouflage themselves from predators.

 28 Cape buffalo group in Etosha

-The Cape buffalo is the forgotten member of the “Big Five” safari group, along with lions, rhinos, leopards, and elephants.
+The Cape buffalo is the forgotten member of the “Big Five” African safari animals, along with lions, rhinos, leopards, and elephants.
 They’re not as majestic as the others, but I do enjoy their little hats.
 I saw a large group of buffalo lounging around on a hot day in Namibia’s Etosha National Park.

-27 Camels in Maasai
+27 Camels in Maasai Mara

 26 Flamingos in the Serengeti